 - As soon as it turns a beautiful amber colour pour it into your custard dish.

-- While the milk mixture is heating crack 6 eggs into your blender along with the vanilla extract and pulse/blend slightly to create an even mix.
+- Crack 6 eggs into your blender along with the vanilla extract and pulse/blend slightly to create an even mix.

 - Pour the mixture into your caramel dish, you can remove the foam from the top.